Skip to main content

 Run a real pair check: Celestial Pearl Danio + Otocinclus

-If Celestial Pearl Danio is the wrong pick — try instead
+If Celestial Pearl Danio is the wrong pick, try instead

-Temperament in the tank
+In the tank

 • Sudden crowding